-Excused Absences: Students who miss class due to illness, death of a family member, or other unavoidable circumstances will be granted an excused absence.
-In that event, faculty will provide reasonable opportunity for student to make up work that is missed.
+Excused Absences: Students who miss class due to illness, death of a family member, or other unavoidable circumstances may be granted an excused absence.
+Should an excused absence be granted, faculty will provide reasonable opportunity for student to make up work that is missed.
 If it is not feasible for the student to make up work, some allowance may be made in order that the student will not be overly penalized.
 The student must inform the instructor as soon as possible of such absences.
-In all cases, the instructor may request a medical excuse from the student from a health professional or other appropriate person.
 It shall be up to the discretion of the faculty member to determine whether the circumstances that caused the absence warrant granting an excused absence.
-The instructor may request verifying information.
+The instructor may request verifying documentation for non-medical care related absences (i.e. death in family).
 It is the student's responsibility to check with the instructor upon their return to class as to whether a particular absence will be considered excused.